 Purchases in hand (or rather, on back), we exited Mega.
 Eric was still pretty shy with me, and had a hard time talking to me freely.
 However, I peppered him with questions in order to get him more comfortable and open with me.

 Since I didn't like the office supplies at Mega, we proceeded to Office Depot.
 There, Eric wisely chose high quality notebooks, pencils, pens, tape, glue, three ring binder, etc.

 I think (hope I'm not projecting) that Eric was now feeling more comfortable with me.
 Note that he is even smiling in the picture at the Office Depot cash register.

 What's an expedition without food?
 Our next stop was the food court, where we bought ice cream.
 Like young boys everywhere, Eric managed to get a fair amount on his face and his shirt!

 On the way home, we had a heart to heart conversation.
 I asked Eric about his friends, and he told me that he didn't have any because he was fat.
 Again, my heart went out to him.
 I told him that wasn't fair, and suggested that he try to eat more healthy foods, and that I would speak to his mother about this.
 By now, he was more open with me, and we discussed other subjects (to the best of my meager Spanish ability).

 I dropped him off, and he thanked me and proudly showed his mother his new acquisitions.
 Mari told me the next day that he was really happy with his school supplies, which were of such good quality.

 So where do I go from here?
 Do I have further responsibility for Eric?
 For his weight?
 For his problems in school?
 It's one of the Gringo dilemmas in San Miguel.
 How involved do you get with the family of your employee?
 Stay tuned.

-Posted by Unknown at 3:37 PM
+Posted by The San Miguel News at 3:37 PM